 Crosh includes commands for connecting to SSH servers, monitoring resource usage, debugging network problems, tweaking hidden hardware settings, performing hardware tests, and other debugging purposes.

 help_advanced command for a list of “more advanced commands, mainly used for debugging.”
-We’ll cover some of the most interesting ones below.
+We’ll cover some of the most interesting commands below.

-Google provides an SSH client in the Chrome Web Store, but you don’t need to use it.
+Google provides an Secure Shell (SSH) client in the Chrome Web Store, but you don’t need to use it.
 You can use the built-in

 The ssh command is more advanced than you might expect.
 In addition to simply connecting to an SSH server, you can also use SSH tunneling to create a local proxy that allows you to tunnel your Chrome OS network activity over your SSH connection.
-You can also add private keys that you may need to connect to SSH servers.
+You can also add private keys that you might need to connect to SSH servers.

 SSH command, and allows you to “forget” a host.
 The next time you connect to the host, you’ll be asked to verify its key fingerprint again.

-top command from Linux, which gives you a display of all the low-level processes that may also be using resources.
-Most users will prefer using Chrome’s built-in task manager, but the
+top command from Linux, which gives you a display of all the low-level processes that might also be using resources.
+Most people will likely prefer using Chrome’s built-in task manager, but the

-Yes, Chrome OS also has a ping command.
+ping command.
 Ping is an important utility for network troubleshooting, allowing you to see how long packets take to travel between your system and a web server and see whether any packets are being dropped.
 It works just like the ping command on other operating systems.
 Press Ctrl+C to stop the

-The tracepath command functions similarly to traceroute, allowing you to trace the path packets take to reach a remote server.
+traceroute by allowing you to trace the path packets take to reach a remote server.
 It’s another useful network-troubleshooting command, as it allows you to determine exactly where network problems are occurring between you and another networked device.

 sound record 10

-The xset m command allows you to tweak your mouse acceleration rate.
-Chrome OS only has options for controlling the mouse’s speed in its graphical interface, so any fine-tuning of the acceleration rate — particularly useful if you’re using an external mouse that doesn’t work well with the default rate — must be done from here.
+xset m command lets you tweak your mouse acceleration rate.
+Chrome OS only has options for controlling the mouse’s speed in its graphical interface, so you must do any fine-tuning of the acceleration rate using Crosh.
+This is particularly useful if you’re using an external mouse that doesn’t work well with the default rate.
 The acceleration rate is configured in the same way you’d use the

 Developer Mode Commands